 What’s the difference between cottage pie and shepherd’s pie?

 Traditionally, this is a hearty Scottish dinner that earned its name because it had minced lamb and shepherds look after the sheep.
 If the dish was made with beef instead of lamb, it was called cottage pie.
-This is because potatoes were inexpensive, and the peasants who made it lived in cottages.
+This is because potatoes were inexpensive, and the peasants who made them lived in cottages.
 However, the two names are often used interchangeably.

 Can you freeze this entree?